petrelharp/pyslim/docs/tutorial.md

 "SLiM mutation".
 This is recorded by setting the derived state of the tskit mutation to a comma-separated string of SLiM mutation IDs
-(or the empty string, to denote "no mutations").
+(or the empty string, to denote "no mutations"), and the `"derived_states"` entry of the tskit mutation's metadata to this same list.
+(This is redundant, but there are good reasons for it.)
-So, each SLiM mutation can thus appear in more than one tskit mutation, and so the [metadata](sec_metadata) about these is stored in top-level metadata, rather than along with the tskit mutations.
+So, each SLiM mutation can appear in more than one tskit mutation, and the [metadata](sec_metadata) about these SLiM mutations is stored in top-level metadata, rather than along with the tskit mutations.
 [](sec_tutorial_selected_mutations) has a more in-depth example, but here is a quick overview.
 To print out the information about each SLiM mutation "carried"